aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/save-each-worksheet-to-a-different-pdf-file/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells supports converting XLS files (that contain images, charts, etc.) to PDF documents.
-Aspose.Cells for C++ can work independently to convert a spreadsheet to PDF and you do not need to use Aspose.PDF for C++ for the conversion.
-The conversion does not require the software to create or use any temporary files as the whole process can be done in memory.
+Aspose.Cells for C++ can work independently to convert a spreadsheet to PDF, and you do not need to use Aspose.PDF for C++ for the conversion.
+The conversion does not require creating or using any temporary files, as the whole process can be done in memory.

 {{% /alert %}}

 ## **Save Each Worksheet to a Different PDF File**
 If you need to save each worksheet in your template Excel file to generate different PDF files, you can achieve this easily.
-You may try to set one sheet index to [**PdfSaveOptions.GetSheetSet()**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/getsheetset/) option at a time to render to PDF.
+You may try to set one sheet index in the **PdfSaveOptions.GetSheetSet()** option at a time to render to PDF.

 ```cpp
 #include <iostream>